allfeeds.ai

 Wednesday, 8 October, 2025

-In late 2025, artificial intelligence companies like OpenAI popularized the idea of automating the process of selecting which model is best for a task.
-This allowed users to simply send their prompt or request and let the system determine whether to respond using a "fast" or a "slow" reasoning model.
+In late 2025, artificial intelligence companies like OpenAI automated the process of determining which model is best for a task.
+This allowed users to simply send their prompt and let the system determine whether to respond “fast" or "slow".
 In a 2022 paper, I suggested that this kind of strategic deployment of slow, more reflective reasoning could be crucial to good judgment and decision-making.
 Since then, I have been synthesizing the arguments and evidence for this view in a paper titled, "Strategic Reflectivism in Intelligent Systems".
-After the new paper was accepted in Lecture Notes In Computer Science, I recorded a podcast of me reading the final proofs of the paper for the podcast.
+After the new paper was accepted in Lecture Notes In Computer Science, I recorded a podcast of me reading the final proofs of the paper.
 I review evidence suggesting that one key to intelligence in humans and machines is pragmatic switching between intuitive and reflective thinking based on the goals of the system.
 The paper has a wide range of implications for applied science, computer science, decision science, and epistemology.
 Byrd, N. (2025).
 Strategic Reflectivism In Intelligent Systems.
 Lecture Notes In Computer Science.
 Preprint: https://doi.org/10.48550/arXiv.2505.22987 As always, free preprints of my papers are available on my CV at byrdnick.com/cv under "Publications".
 This episode's affiliate partner is Road Runner Sports.
 For about a year I've been adding a weekly marathon to my exercise routine.
 So shoes, socks, headphones, shorts, and other fitness products have felt more important to me lately.
 What I like about Road Runner Sports is their integration of online and in-store retail; I can try things on in person, deliver to the store for free, return and exchange in person, etc. I am not stuck doing everything online.
-To get your running needs met, check out roadrunnersports.sjv.io/byrdnick.
+To meet your running needs, check out roadrunnersports.sjv.io/byrdnick.
 You can find the Upon Reflection podcast here or in your podcast app.
 If you like what you hear, you can subscribe wherever you find podcasts, follow on BlueSky at @ByrdNick.com, on Mastadon (@ByrdNick), and all the other platforms.
-If you end up enjoying the Upon Reflection podcast, then feel free to tell people about it, online, in person, or in your review.
+If you end up enjoying the Upon Reflection podcast, then feel free to tell people about it — online, in person, or in your review.
 Related posts The Bias Fallacy The Base Rate Fallacy The Appeal to Intuition: A Fallacy?
 Upon Reflection, Ep.
 9: Bounded Reflectivism & Epistemic Identity 25+ Cognitive Science Podcasts

 We also recommend: